Closed Game: 1.d4 d5 2.Nf3...... 3.e3

 History and Notable Players

 It arises from the Closed Game: 1.d4 d5 2.Nf3.
-Among the most prolific practitioners on the White side are Edgard Colle (50 games), Carlos Enrique Guimard (47 games), Jozsef Harmatosi (42 games).
-On the Black side, notable exponents include Dawid Markelowicz Janowski (15 games), Mikhail Chigorin (13 games), Oleg Korneev (11 games).
+Among the most prolific White practitioners are Edgard Colle (50 games), Carlos Enrique Guimard (47 games), Jozsef Harmatosi (42 games).
+Black-side regulars include Dawid Markelowicz Janowski (15 games), Mikhail Chigorin (13 games), Oleg Korneev (11 games).

 Main Lines and Variations